nodejs/wiki-archive/Migrating-from-v0.2-to-v0.3.md

 * The internal `node::Buffer` class had dramatic changes early on in the v0.3.
 Any addons which used `node::Buffer` will require heavy rewrite.
 You might find [this](https://github.com/pkrumins/node-png/blob/791d4c6df1402daa15dc7930f084d95c48e63c98/src/buffer_compat.h) and [this](https://github.com/pkrumins/node-png/blob/791d4c6df1402daa15dc7930f084d95c48e63c98/src/buffer_compat.c) helpful.
 Also see [buffer.h](https://github.com/ry/node/blob/v0.3.7/src/node_buffer.h)

-* The ABI has changed between v0.2 and v0.3.
-You must recompile all addons.
-An example of this would be isaac's "glob" module. v0.4 will introduce new ABI stability, until then expect to recompile all addons every time you upgrade Node on the v0.3 branch.
+* The binary interface has changed between v0.2 and v0.3.
+You must recompile all addons. v0.4 will introduce new ABI stability, until then expect to recompile all addons every time you upgrade Node on the v0.3 branch.